LGUG2Z/unsubscan/README.md

 ## Contributing

 Please feel free to open a PR with links explaining how to export emails as `.eml` files with other email providers.

+Please also feel free to make the binary releases available for installation via package managers on other operating systems.

 I am not interested in adding MBOX support myself, but I will be happy to review and eventually accept a PR that adds this functionality.